seanthegeek/seanthegeek.github.io/_posts/2018-06-15-demystifying-dmarc.md

 ### Verify TLS

 TLS ensures that messages are encrypted on their way to your mail servers.
-STARTTLS allows email clients to upgrade from a plan text connection to an encrypted one.
+STARTTLS allows email clients to upgrade from a plain text connection to an encrypted one.

 To check `STARTTLS`, run: